sy-harabi/sy-harabi.github.io/_posts/2025-07-24-Quad-Tutorial.md

 ## 🗡️ Attack Logic

-To keep it simple for now, just make each creep attack any enemy or structure within range 3 using `Creep.rangedAttack(target)`.
+To keep it simple for now, I'll just make each creep attack any enemy or structure within range 3.
+If you have your own better logic, use that!

 ```js
 for (const creep of creeps) {